alexmclarty/openid-connect-documentation/pages/develop/develop_intro_to_nhs_impl.md

 ## High Level Architecture

-The diagram below depicts at a a high level the components involved in the NHS Digital OPenID Connect implementation.
+The diagram below depicts at a a high level the components involved in the NHS Digital OpenID Connect implementation.

 ![NHS Digital Implementation](images/OIDCSpineImplementation.jpg)